-One reason in-house copywriters can fine that benefits are harder to write is because they require you to distance yourself from your product and look at it as if you were your ideal customer.
-This is why creating customer personas is vital to the marketing process.
-You can’t take the perspective of every individual customer but you can look at your product through each persona.
+One reason in-house copywriters can find that benefits are harder to write is because they require you to distance yourself from your product and look at it as if you were your ideal customer.
+This is why creating buyer personas is vital to the marketing process (What is a Buyer’s Persona?).
+Although you can’t take the perspective of every individual customer, you can look at your product through each persona.

 A customer persona is a document that contains some of the following information: